 America is a “goner” in my opinion.
 A total loss as a bastion of freedom or liberty.
 I have believed this for years now because the trends towards fascism and totalitarianism are very clear.
 Nothing has reversed this course.
 It is actually too late to do that now.
 Historically speaking, the rise and fall of nations is a cyclic event, and we’re overdue:

 A democracy cannot exist as a permanent form of government.
 It can only exist until the voters discover that they can vote themselves largesse from the public treasury.
 From that moment on, the majority always votes for the candidates promising the most benefits from the public treasury with the result that a democracy always collapses over loose fiscal policy, always followed by a dictatorship.
 The average age of the world’s greatest civilizations has been 200 years.

 Great nations rise and fall.
 The people go from bondage to spiritual truth, to great courage, from courage to liberty, from liberty to abundance, from abundance to selfishness, from selfishness to complacency, from complacency to apathy, from apathy to dependence, from dependence back again to bondage. (history here)

 You need to be smart and disempower those that are using things like the Internet to track you.
+This has failed – so shut up and be smart.
 Or you can ignore this (still free) advice altogether and blab away.